Charmed Spark K8s

 In particular, the s3

-charm should be notifying that it needs to be provided with the access and secret key.
+charm should notify that it needs to be provided with access and a secret key.
 This can be done using the sync-s3-credentials

 juju run s3/leader sync-s3-credentials \